carsayao/simple-perceptron/README.md

     source env/bin/activate

-This will put your shell into the virtual environment where you will have the libraries brought it. *(Note: doesn't work with fish)*
+This will put your shell into the virtual environment where you will have the libraries brought it. *(Note: fish* `. env/bin/activate.fish*)*

     pip3 install -r requirements.txt